Ann Arbor Greenbelt Initiative

 - About 60% of landowners have used the proceeds from the purchase of development rights to purchase additional farmland to expand their agriculture operations.

 We’re helping to implement the Ann Arbor Greenbelt Initiative, a far-reaching project designed to protect and link city parks, natural areas and working farms throughout the city, while curbing the growth and effects of sprawl surrounding the city.

 For a relatively small city, Ann Arbor is a happening place—urbane and collegiate, but also earthy and unpretentious.
 Downtown denizens can drop into any number of bookstores or listen to live music at one of the city’s annual festivals.
 Along the Huron River, University of Michigan students unwind between classes, while others jog and throw Frisbees.
 In recent years Ann Arbor has slowly become a victim of its own success.
 Suburban sprawl has threatened much of the rural heritage that gives southern Michigan its charm, while also jeopardizing the city’s distinct downtown character.

 The initiative has spawned other conservation efforts as well.
-In addition to the city of Ann Arbor, four out of the eight townships within the Greenbelt District have voted to protect farmland and open space inside their borders, thus allowing the jurisdictions to leverage their investment in the initiative for even greater returns, both economic and environmental.
+In addition to the city of Ann Arbor, three out of the eight townships within the Greenbelt District have voted to protect farmland and open space inside their borders, thus allowing the jurisdictions to leverage their investment in the initiative for even greater returns, both economic and environmental.